SaadAAkash/web3-resources/README.md

 <details>
 <summary><strong>Briefly explain Consensus mechanism in Blockchain</strong></summary>

+A consensus algorithm is a method through which all the peers of the blockchain network reach a standard agreement of the present state of a distributed ledger.
+It achieves high reliability and establishes trust between unknown peers in the distributed computing environment.

-Consensus is basically a set of protocols that regulate the blockchain network There are different types of consensus algorithms:
+There are different types of consensus algorithms:

 * Proof-of-Work(PoW)